All Episodes

 This is so immature.

-When you try to say the president said something he didn't say, when we've got what he said on tape, and when we can display it for anybody who wants to hear it.
+This is no different than Dan Rather running forged documents when you try to say the president said something he didn't say when we've got what he said on tape and when we can display it for anybody who wants to hear it.

-And then the earlier pledge question does not include the full content and uh context of the pledge.
+And then the earlier pledge question does not include the full content and context of the pledge.

 Do you stand by your pledge earlier to fire anybody caught leaking her name?